-• Continue to execute on the strategic roadmap for growth by enhancing our van channel, driving the extension of our business in critical industries, expanding our position in repair shops, building the Company's position in emerging markets and pursuing an active acquisition strategy.

-- Achieve profit and performance targets at Snap-on Credit and execute strategic funding and investor relations strategies. - Strengthen the Snap-on management team, placing specific emphasis on diversity initiatives.
-Participate in the National Association of Manufacturers Pledge for Action on diversity.
-Partner with national and local organizations to enhance technical education and career opportunities for diverse populations.
-Ensure that both strong capabilities and high potential candidates are distributed across each strategic growth opportunity and each primary geography. - Advance down the runways for improvement, including enterprise-wide engagement in the Snap-on Value Creation Processes in the areas of safety, quality, customer connection, innovation and RCI; engage RCI activities to achieve progress in the environmental, social and governance ("ESG") arena; and extend profitability in Europe and in the Repair Systems & Information Group ("RS&I") hardware operations.
+- Continue to execute on the strategic roadmap for growth by enhancing our van channel, driving the extension of our business in critical industries, expanding our position in repair shops, building the Company's position in emerging markets and pursuing an active acquisition strategy. - Achieve profit and performance targets at Snap-on Credit and execute strategic funding and investor relations strategies. - Advance down the runways for improvement, including enterprise-wide engagement in the Snap-on Value Creation Processes in the areas of safety, quality, customer connection, innovation and RCI; engage RCI activities to achieve significant savings while realizing progress in the environmental, social and governance ("ESG") arena; continue the strengthening of new product engines through Customer Connection and Innovation; and extend profitability in Europe and in the Repair Systems & Information Group ("RS&I") hardware operations. - Strengthen the Snap-on management team.
+Participate with the National Association of Manufacturers in enlisting an increased portion of new workers, including those from diverse populations.
+Partner with national and local organizations to enhance technical education and career opportunities for people of all walks of life, including diverse populations.
+Ensure that both strong capabilities and high potential candidates are distributed across each strategic growth opportunity and each primary geography.

-After review, the Committee approved a payout of 116.0% for Mr. Pinchuk's personal strategic business goals.
+After review, the Committee approved a payout of 70% for Mr. Pinchuk's personal strategic business goals.